Hawthorne Heights discography

 The following is the discography of Hawthorne Heights is an American rock band formed in 2001.
 The band was originally named A Day in the Life, and is from Dayton, Ohio.
-Their line-up currently consists of lead singer and rhythm guitarist JT Woodruff, lead guitarist and screaming vocalist Mark McMillon, bassist and backing vocalist Matt Ridenour and drummer Chris Popadak.
-Hawthorne Heights found success with both of their first two albums, released through Victory Records.
+Their line-up currently consists of lead singer and rhythm guitarist JT Woodruff, lead guitarist and screaming vocalist Mark McMillon and bassist and backing vocalist Matt Ridenour.
+Hawthorne Heights found success with both of their first two albums released through Victory Records.
 Their 2004 release, The Silence in Black and White, and their album, If Only You Were Lonely, both achieved Gold certification by the RIAA.
 Their second album additionally peaked at #1 on Billboard Independent Albums chart and #3 on the Billboard 200 charts.
 The two lead singles from their 2004 debut album, "Ohio Is for Lovers" and "Niki FM" both charted on Billboards Alternative Songs chart.
 They are also well known for their 2006 single "Saying Sorry", which reached Gold status and peaked at #7 on the Billboard Hot Modern Rock Tracks chart.
 Hawthorne Heights third album, Fragile Future, placed at #23 on the Billboard 200.
 Their next album, Skeletons, was released through Wind-up Records.
 It peaked at #50 on the Billboard 200.